garrandall/popular-music-data/tracks/girls-are-more-fun-ray-parker-jr-.md

 And pulled me closer than you wanna know
 Then she whispered to me

-Girls are more fun, ooh, ooh
+Girls are more fun, oh, oh
 Girls are more fun
 The party ain't begun
 'Till all the girls come
-'Cause girls are more fun, ah, ooh
+'Cause girls are more fun, ah, oh

 Good night turned to late night
 We're still on the floor, uh
 Drove my mind through the red light
 Before she said, go, uh, well
 (Baby let's go)

 It was party time, her body close to mine
 That familiar line, dancin' slow, ho